Without the worries, fears and anxious naivety of new parents, there wouldn’t be a baby industry.

 When a fairly basic stroller can cost $150 and mums-to-be are willing to fork out more than 80 bucks for a single sprog-sized bag, it’s no wonder the industry is worth more than four billion dollars in Australia alone.

-In a flooded market fuelled by fear, the and variety of products are staggering.
-And in a staggering of products, you’ll find some which are, frankly, ridiculous.
+In a flooded market fuelled by fear, the range and variety of products are staggering.
+And in a staggering range of products, you’ll find some which are, frankly, ridiculous.

 Baby knee pads